tnwinc/omz-git/README.md

   name are included in the output.
 Useful if you have an ID or other fixed-length identifier appended to the branch name.
 Defaults to 0 with manual install , set to 8 by install script.
+* omz-separator - character used to separate the prefix and suffix.
+Defaults to a dot `.`
+* omz-separator-length - number used to multiply the separator.
+Defaults to 3